 Jamie is a partner with a biochemistry background and over 12 years’ of patent experience in the life sciences field.
 Jamie's practice includes biopharmaceuticals, diagnostics and synthetic biology.
 He has particular experience in the field of cell and gene therapy, including, for example, CRISPR (and other gene editing techniques), AAV vectors, CAR-T, and stem cells.

-In addition to handling the drafting and prosecution of patent applications and the filing of registered design applications, Jamie has been involved in some of the most commercially important and legally complex oppositions in the life sciences field at the European Patent Office (EPO), relating to, for example, high value antibody, fusion protein, formulation and CAR-T patents.
+In addition to handling the drafting and prosecution of patent applications, Jamie has a strong opposition practice and has been involved in some of the most commercially important and legally complex oppositions in the life sciences field at the European Patent Office (EPO), relating to, for example, high value antibody, fusion protein, formulation and CAR-T patents.

 Jamie graduated from the University of Bristol with a first class degree in biochemistry, which included modules in pharmacology, chemistry and the molecular basis of diseases.